-The second part relates to any matter that does or might affect your fitness to be issued with a practising certificate.
+The second question relates to any matter that does or might affect your fitness to be issued with a practising certificate.
 As regulators of the profession, the Law Society must consider whether there are any grounds under the Act for declining or refusing to issue a practising certificate.
-In determining whether a person is a “fit and proper person” to hold a practicing certificate the Law Society may take into account any matters it considers relevant, including but not limited to, the matters set out in ss41 and 55 of the Act.
+In determining whether a person is a fit and proper person to hold a practising certificate the Law Society may take into account any matters it considers relevant, including but not limited to, the matters set out in ss41 and 55 of the Act.
 Some of these matters that you must declare include:

-This part does not require you to declare any open complaints that are being considered by a Standards Committee, by the Legal Complaints Review Officer, or by the Lawyers and Conveyancers Disciplinary Tribunal that the Law Society is already aware of.
+You are not required to declare any open complaints that are being considered by a Standards Committee, by the Legal Complaints Review Officer, or by the Lawyers and Conveyancers Disciplinary Tribunal that the Law Society is already aware of.
 However, the Law Society does consider that workplace conduct issues, which have not previously been brought to our attention are relevant fitness issues and should be declared.

 Thirdly, you must declare whether you are complying with any orders of a Standards Committee, the Legal Complaints Review Officer or the Lawyers and Conveyancers Disciplinary Tribunal.

 You are required to be open and frank in your declaration.
-If in doubt please include.
+If in doubt, please declare.

 There is no need to wait for the practising certificate renewal round if you have matters of concern to report.
-There is an ongoing obligation to advise NZLS of any matter that might affect your continuing eligibility to hold a practicing certificate.
+There is an ongoing obligation to advise the Law Society of any matter that might affect your continuing eligibility to hold a practising certificate.
 See regulation 8 of the Lawyers and Conveyancers Act (Lawyers: Practice Rules) Regulations 2008 .

-If you have any issue with making the online declaration or want to discuss any matter please call a member of the Registry Team on 0800 22 30 30 for helpful guidance and assistance.
+If you have any issues with making an online declaration or you want to discuss any matter please call a member of the Registry Team on 0800 22 30 30 for assistance.